 Predictability is one reason the fulfillment subscription method is so popular.
 Who doesn’t like a routine?
 The thing is, it strikes the option of sending something new and different in each shipment.
 And therein lies the difference between a fulfillment and a VIP-esque subscription experience: monotony.

 Giving customers something new and compelling shipment after shipment connects them to your brand in dynamic ways.
 It engages them in a way a routine refill can’t because it invokes mindfulness, not a mind numbness.
 And best of all, it gives them something to look forward to shipment-after-shipment.

-To do this the right way, you have to know your customer — their past purchase history, their preferences, and even their motivations for signing up for your subscription in the first place.
+To do this the right way, you must know your customer — their past purchase history, preferences, and motivations for signing up for your subscription in the first place.
 The more you can get into your customer’s minds through user research, the better you’ll be able to serve them with something they value.
 So, what can you learn?
-Then, what can you offer based on your data?
+Then, what can you offer based on your insights?

-For example, add tasting notes to each shipment and pescatarian recipes to try based on your brand’s small-batch olive oil subscription for that customer (who indicated their dietary preferences in their personalization quiz.)
-Top it all off by adding a note from the founder about how this particular shipment is unique (because you noticed they click through more of your marketing emails that give interesting background stories.)
+As an example, let’s consider a small-batch olive oil subscription.
+With each monthly shipment, you could add tasting notes and pescatarian recipes to try for that customer (who indicated their dietary preferences in their personalization quiz.)
+Top it all off by adding a letter from the founder about how this particular shipment is unique (because you noticed they spend time on your site reading background stories.)

 Thoughtful details like these add up to a richer experience and forge a tighter relationship between your customers and brand.